 In January we began the much anticipated upgrade to our Visitor Centre at Port Arthur Historic Site and you will now notice a few changes when you next visit.
 These changes are temporary during the redevelopment and would like to assure you that our Port Arthur team will continue to deliver a memorable experience.

 The redevelopment project has been triggered by our need to expand operations and facilities to meet the needs of growing visitor numbers.
 The newly-designed extension and refurbishment will enhance our visitor experience and improve working space for our teams.

 So that you are able to make the most of your visit, we would like to highlight a few of the initial changes:

 - For safety and to allow important works to commence, vehicle access to the front of the Visitor Centre (Level 0) has been closed.
 We have relocated the coach and bus drop off and pick up points to the area at the top of the stairs at Level 1 and after delivering your guests, small bus and coach parking will be available in the Overflow Parking Area;

 - disabled parking and drop off (vehicles only) is available from Level 0 in front of the Visitor Centre;

-- visitors will be able to collect their tickets from temporary booths just outside the front doors of the Visitor Centre;
+- visitors will be able to collect their tickets from temporary booths at the entrance to the site;

 - the Gift Shop has moved to two new locations on site – the Policeman’s Residence and the Asylum; and